-The site houses certified organic vegetable fields, a forest trail and food forest, 4-season greenhouses, an outdoor classroom, pavilion and bake oven, as well as a mushroom garden, chickens and beehives.
-Restoration and conservation activities is in progress to affect roughly 15,000 square metre u-shaped woodland which surrounds the farm fields on the west side along a Toronto street (Jane St), along the south end bordering a vibrant community housing development, and up the east side at the top of a ravine which descends to the Black Creek and separates BCCF from the Black Creek Pioneer Village and York University.
-The western and southern portions of the woodland are home to our Food Forest that includes edible perennials and companion species; while the eastern section is being restored with the addition of species native to Ontario to support pollinators and other wildlife.
-The woodland space includes established trees including sugar maple, red pine, birch, oak, and decades old cherry crab apple, apple and ash trees.
-Lastly, this unique portion of urban forest also include a variety of landscapes and natural vegetation including both deciduous and evergreen forest, grassy meadows and low lying wet areas dominated by plants such as dogwood, and a ravine ecosystem that runs along the Black Creek.
+The site houses certified organic vegetable fields, a forest trail and food forest, 4-season greenhouses, an outdoor classroom, pavilion, and a bake oven, as well as a mushroom garden, chickens, and beehives.
+Restoration and conservation activities are in progress to enhance the roughly 15,000 square meter u-shaped woodland which surrounds the farm fields on the west side along a busy Toronto artery (Jane St), along the south end bordering a vibrant community housing development, and up the east side at the top of a ravine descending to the Black Creek and separating BCCF from the Black Creek Pioneer Village and York University.

 To serve and enrich our community through a thriving farm, healthy food, hands-on training and learning experiences.

 Work with schools, organization and agencies to deliver mentoring and employment opportunities for Black youth and other equity-seeking groups in the community.